ZeroxarZ/DHT-LOGGER/README.md

 > Home Assistant Compatible: This project can easily integrate with Home Assistant for advanced home automation.

 DHT-Logger is a complete solution for monitoring, logging, and visualizing temperature and humidity using a DHT22 sensor, a microcontroller (ESP32/ESP8266), and a Python web server.
-The project features a modern web interface, data storage, exports, alerts, and user management.
+The project features a modern web interface, data storage SQL, exports, alerts, and user management.

 ---